Office of Social Innovation and Civic Participation: Staff

 Special Assistant to the President and Director of SICP: Jonathan Greenblatt is Special Assistant to the President and Director of the Office of Social Innovation and Civic Participation.
 Greenblatt is a serial social entrepreneur who previously co-founded Ethos Water (sold to Starbucks); founded All for Good (acquired by Points of Light) served as CEO of GOOD Worldwide; taught at the Anderson School of Management at UCLA; and launched the Impact Economy Initiative at the Aspen Institute.

 Policy Assistant: Noemie Levy is the Policy Assistant in the White House Office of Social Innovation and Civic Participation.
 She supports the Office's full portfolio of initiatives, including Pay for Success, national service, and innovation funds.

 Senior Policy Advisor: Rafael López is a Senior Policy Advisor at the White House Office of Science and Technology Policy and the White House Office of Social Innovation and Civic Participation.
-His work focuses on identifying areas where the innovative application of technology-based options can improve collaboration between the Executive Office of the President and federal agencies to strengthen the relationship between the Administration, nonprofit, philanthropic, and professional organizations to use advanced technologies in the development and implementation of domestic and social policies and programs.
+His work focuses on identifying areas where the innovative application of technology-based options can improve collaboration between the Executive Office of the President and federal agencies to strengthen the relationship between the administration, nonprofit, philanthropic, and professional organizations to use advanced technologies in the development and implementation of domestic and social policies and programs.

 Senior Policy Advisor: Dave Wilkinson serves as Senior Policy Advisor for Financial and Social Innovation.
 On assignment with the Council on Environmental Quality, he closely coordinates with the Office of Social Innovation and Civic Participation to work on a range of projects in the Office's portfolio.
 In this role, Mr. Wilkinson draws from an extensive background in community finance, capital markets and financial innovation.

 Presidential Innovation Fellow: Scott Hartley focused on Evidence-based Policy, data driven decision making, and competitive grant programs, helping the Office of Social Innovation, OMB, and other agencies consider Silicon Valley methodologies such as "Lean Startup" philosophy to drive staged decision making, faster or more iterative feedback loops, and risk mitigation without stifling innovation.
 On leave from Mohr Davidow Ventures, and on assignment from USAID's Development Innovation Ventures, he managed agency workshops related to the President's Management Agenda.

 Past staff

 Sonal Shah: Founding director of the Office of Social Innovation.
 Shah is a fellow at the Case Foundation and a board member at Social Finance US.

 Michele Jolin: Senior Policy Advisor.
-She is a Managing Partner of America Achieves and leading its Results for America initiative.
+She is a managing partner of America Achieves and leads its Results for America initiative.